 When is the next Camp session?

 We offer one camp session each summer.
-This year’s camp dates are August 5, 2018 – August 17, 2018.
+This year’s camp dates are August 5, 2018 – August 17, 2018 and camp will be held at Moses Scout Reservation, 310 Birch Hill Avenue, Russell MA.
 Campers are expected to attend the entire session in order to receive any certificates earned during the program.